mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 ![[leaflet-mentions3.png]]

-Anyone visiting the page can thus quickly jump to the Bluesky conversations.
+Anyone visiting the page can thus quickly get involved via the comments feature or jump straight to the relevant conversations on Bluesky.

 Note: personally I would prefer a single unified stream of comments & mentions, rather than Leaflet's two separate streams, but it's possible that there are good reasons for Leaflet's approach.